About Rocks Biological Consulting

 President / Principal

-Melanie serves as a regulatory specialist, project manager, and biologist for RBC.
-She is responsible for project oversight and preparation of biological technical reports; restoration plans, and other biological reporting.
-In addition, she performs biological field work, including special-status surveys, habitat assessments, wetland delineations, impact analyses, and construction monitoring.
-Melanie holds an MS in environmental science and has over 15 years experience in San Diego.
-She formerly served as a lead biologist for the City of San Diego’s Multiple Species Conservation Program (MSCP), where she performed rare plant monitoring; reviewed hundreds of projects for consistency with City biological regulations; trained staff on wetland delineation and regulations; assisted with City biological regulation revisions; and outreached with state and federal agency staff.
-Since joining Rocks Biological Consulting in 2008 she has permitted several complex development projects and assisted with large-scale restoration efforts.
+Melanie Rocks serves as a regulatory specialist, project manager, and biologist for RBC.
+She is responsible for project oversight and preparation of biological technical reports, restoration plans, and other biological reporting.
+In addition, she performs biological fieldwork, including special-status surveys, habitat assessments, impact and regulatory analyses, and construction monitoring.
+Melanie holds an M.S. in environmental science and has over 20 years of experience in biological resources and regulations.
+She has permitted multiple complex development projects and overseen monitoring of several large-scale restoration efforts.
+Prior to joining Rocks Bio she served as a lead biologist for the City of San Diego’s Multiple Species Conservation Program (MSCP), where she performed rare plant monitoring; reviewed hundreds of projects for consistency with City biological regulations; trained staff on wetland delineation and regulations; assisted with City biological regulation revisions; and outreached with state and federal agency staff.
 She is permitted to conduct surveys for Quino Checkerspot Butterfly and all California Fairy Shrimp.

 Shanti Santulli, M.S.

-Shanti Santulli serves as senior regulatory specialist for RBC.
-Ms. Santulli served as a project manager then team lead at the U.S. Army Corps of Engineers prior to joining RBC.
-Shanti has over ten years of experience in biological resources and permitting in the southern California region, and has extensive knowledge of federal regulations including Section 404 of the Clean Water Act (CWA), National Environmental Policy Act (NEPA), Endangered Species Act (ESA), National Historic Preservation Act (NHPA), and Rivers and Harbors Act (RHA).
-Ms. Santulli has also reviewed and prepared documents in compliance with Section 401 of the CWA, Porter-Cologne Water Quality Control Act, and California Fish and Game Code Section 1602.
-She has frequently coordinated on regulatory permitting and compliance matters with federal and state agencies including the Environmental Protection Agency (EPA), U.S. Fish and Wildlife Service (USFWS), National Marine Fisheries Service (NMFS), State Historic Preservation Office (SHPO), State Water Resources Control Board (SWRCB), Regional Water Quality Control Board (RWQCB), California Department of Fish and Wildlife (CDFW), Bureau of Land Management (BLM), and the California Coastal Commission (CCC).
+Shanti Santulli serves as lead regulatory specialist for RBC, managing the aquatic resource permitting and preparation of associated documents, such as jurisdictional delineation reports, for RBC.
+Shanti served as a regulatory project manager and team lead at the U.S. Army Corps of Engineers (Corps) prior to joining RBC.
+She holds an M.S. in environmental health sciences from the University of California, Los Angeles and has almost 15 years of experience in aquatic resource delineations, regulatory permitting, and field biology in southern California.
+Shanti has extensive knowledge of federal regulations including Section 404 and 401 of the Clean Water Act (CWA), National Environmental Policy Act (NEPA), Section 7 of the Endangered Species Act (ESA), Section 106 of the National Historic Preservation Act (NHPA), and Section 10 of the Rivers and Harbors Act (RHA).
+She reviews and prepares documents in compliance with state and federal aquatic resource regulations.
+Shanti also coordinates regulatory permitting and compliance matters with federal and state regulatory agencies including the Corps, Environmental Protection Agency (EPA), U.S. Fish and Wildlife Service (USFWS), National Marine Fisheries Service (NMFS), State Historic Preservation Office (SHPO), Regional Water Quality Control Board (RWQCB), California Department of Fish and Wildlife (CDFW), and the California Coastal Commission (CCC).

-Ian Hirschler serves as associate biologist for a variety of projects and has two years of professional experience working as a wildlife biologist.
-Ian is well versed in ecology and field biology.
-Ian has a B.S. in field and wildlife biology from California Polytechnic State University, San Luis Obispo and has since gained valuable experience in the field working on multiple research, development, and restoration projects.
+Ian Hirschler serves as an associate biologist for RBC and has over five years of professional experience working as a wildlife biologist.
+Ian is well-versed in ecology and field biology and holds a B.S. in field and wildlife biology from California Polytechnic State University, San Luis Obispo.
+He performs special-status species surveys; biological monitoring and vegetation mapping; and aids in the preparation of technical reports for compliance with federal, state, and local environmental regulations.
+Ian is also permitted to conduct surveys for Quino Checkerspot Butterfly and coastal California Gnatcatcher.

 Associate Biologist and Arborist

-Brenda holds a B.S. in biology with an emphasis in botany and is an ISA certified arborist.
-She has eight years of professional experience working as a botanist, arborist, and restoration ecologist.
+Brenda Bennett holds a B.S. in biology with an emphasis in botany from Northern Arizona University.
+She is an ISA certified arborist, with almost 10 years of professional experience working as a botanist, arborist, and restoration ecologist.
 Brenda performs special-status plant surveys; endangered species surveys; tree surveys and inventories; vernal pool surveys; restoration and construction monitoring; and assists with preparation of technical reports for compliance with federal, state, and local environmental regulations.
+She is permitted to conduct surveys for Quino Checkerspot Butterfly.

 Shannon Mindeman, M.S.